 It’s worth noting that AI-powered applications will be accompanied by certain challenges – they require an effective framework of laws to govern privacy and data integrity, while also dealing with issues of cultural acceptance, informed consent and liability.
 India presently is in a unique position to be a driver in the AI and healthcare space, with its large amounts of data and a growing start-up community.
 All signs point to the Ayushman Bharat scheme being a defining moment.

-This is the third, and final, blog in our FutureTech series: a collaboration between Apurva Kadam from Magenta Communications and Oliver Rice from the UKIBC, after attending the India-UK FutureTech Festival 2018.
+This is the third, and final, blog in our FutureTech series: a collaboration between Apurva Kadam from Magenta Communications and UKIBC, after attending the India-UK FutureTech Festival 2018.
 Both the UKIBC and Magenta Communications are committed to ensuring the inspiration and ideas of the FutureTech Festival thrive well after the event in our ongoing work supporting UK-India tech collaboration.